samm-au/morse-code-translator/README.md

 ## MVP

 Create a webpage that allows users to input english and get a more code output, and input morse code and get an english output

-MVP:
-Must support the alphabet, spaces, numbers
+Must support the alphabet, spaces, numbers.

-Must give user feedback when they input unsupported characters Must be able to translate both ways
+Must give user feedback when they input unsupported characters.

+Must be able to translate both ways.

-Project must use javascript modules to seperate dom logic from vanilla js logic Can use react, or vanilla js.
+Project must use javascript modules to seperate dom logic from vanilla js logic.

+Can use react, or vanilla js.

-Functions you write must be unit tested (you won't be able to write unit tests for function that interact with the dom) Must look NICE, this will go on your portfolio
+Functions you write must be unit tested (you won't be able to write unit tests for function that interact with the dom).

 ## Technologies used